nalgeon/pokitoki/README.md

 ## Message limits

-Heated discussions with the bot in large groups can lead to high usage of the OpenAI API.
+Heated discussions with the bot in large groups can lead to high usage of the AI API.
 To avoid spending your entire budget, set message limits for groups with the `conversation.message_limit` config property.

 You can limit the number of messages from a user over a period of time.
 For example: